Cancer: Metastasis

-Metastasis is common in the late stages of cancer and it can occur via the blood or the lymphatic system or both.
-The typical steps in metastasis are local invasion, intravasation into the blood or lymph, circulation through the body, extravasation into the new tissue, proliferation and angiogenesis.
-Different types of cancers tend to metastasize to particular organs, but overall the most common places for metastases to occur are the lungs, liver, brain, and the bones.
+Different types of cancers tend to metastasize to particular organs.
+Overall, the most common places for metastases to occur are the lungs, liver, brain, and the bones.

+While some cancers can be cured if detected early, metastatic cancer is more difficult to treat and control.
+Nevertheless, some recent treatments are demonstrating encouraging results.

 Causes

 The majority of cancers, some 90–95% of cases, are due to genetic mutations from environmental and lifestyle factors.
 The remaining 5–10% are due to inherited genetics.
 Environmental refers to any cause that is not inherited, such as lifestyle, economic, and behavioral factors and not merely pollution.
 Common environmental factors that contribute to cancer death include tobacco use (25–30%), diet and obesity (30–35%), infections (15–20%), radiation (both ionizing and non-ionizing, up to 10%), lack of physical activity, and pollution.
 Psychological stress does not appear to be a risk factor for the onset of cancer, though it may worsen outcomes in those who already have cancer.

-It is not generally possible to prove what caused a particular cancer because the various causes do not have specific fingerprints.
-For example, if a person who uses tobacco heavily develops lung cancer, then it was probably caused by the tobacco use, but since everyone has a small chance of developing lung cancer as a result of air pollution or radiation, the cancer may have developed for one of those reasons.
-Excepting the rare transmissions that occur with pregnancies and occasional organ donors, cancer is generally not a transmissible disease, however factors that may have contributed to the development of cancer can be transmissible; such as oncoviruses like hepatitis B, Epstein-Barr virus and HIV.
+Environmental or lifestyle factors that caused cancer to develop in an individual can be identified by analyzing mutational signatures from genomic sequencing of tumor DNA.
+For example, this can reveal if lung cancer was caused by tobacco smoke, if skin cancer was caused by UV radiation, or if secondary cancers were caused by previous chemotherapy treatment.

+Cancer is generally not a transmissible disease.
+Exceptions include rare transmissions that occur with pregnancies and occasional organ donors.
+However, transmissible infectious diseases such as hepatitis B, Epstein–Barr, HPV and AIDS infections, can contribute to the development of cancer.